AtreyaVSS/CrudApi/README.md

 # CrudApi

-### Code source for performing crud operations using rest api and django framework with postgres.
+### Code source for performing crud operations using rest api and django framework with postgressql.
 ###### Author: Atreya Ganguly